ricoberger/script_exporter/README.md

 - [ping](http://localhost:9469/probe?script=ping&prefix=test&params=target&target=example.com): Pings the specified address in the `target` parameter and returns if it was successful or not.
 - [helloworld](http://localhost:9469/probe?script=helloworld): Returns the specified argument in the `script` as label.
 - [curltest](http://localhost:9469/probe?script=curltest&params=target&target=https://example.com): Runs a binary, which performs a get request against the specified `target` and returns the status code.
+- [showtimeout](http://localhost:9469/probe?script=showtimeout&timeout=37): Reports whether or not the script is being run with a timeout from Prometheus, and what it is.
 - [metrics](http://localhost:9469/metrics): Shows internal metrics from the script exporter.

 ## Usage and configuration